msaadg/bazaar/README.md

 - **Code Organization**: v2 improves maintainability by centralizing types in `app/lib/types.ts` and database logic in `app/lib/db.ts`, preparing the codebase for further scaling in v3.

 ### From v2 to v3
-- **Scalability and Performance**: v2 supports 500+ stores but may struggle with thousands of stores and concurrent operations. v3 will introduce horizontal scalability, read/write separation, and caching (Redis) to handle high transaction volumes.
+- **Scalability and Performance**: v2 supports 500+ stores but may struggle with thousands of stores and concurrent operations. v3 introduces a microservices architecture on Kubernetes, read/write separation with Neon Postgres, and Redis caching to handle high transaction volumes.
-- **Real-Time Updates**: v3 will add asynchronous updates using Kafka for event-driven stock sync and WebSockets (Pusher) for real-time dashboard updates, ensuring near real-time visibility.
+- **Real-Time Updates**: v3 adds asynchronous updates using Kafka for event-driven stock sync and WebSockets (Pusher) for real-time dashboard updates, ensuring near real-time visibility across thousands of stores.
-- **Auditability**: v3 will include audit logs to track all stock movements, addressing the need for accountability in a large-scale system.
+- **Auditability**: v3 includes audit logs via a new `AuditLog` model, capturing all stock movements for accountability and compliance.
-- **Security and Reliability**: v3 will enhance security with API rate limiting, advanced authentication, and data integrity measures to support high concurrency.
+- **Security and Reliability**: v3 enhances security with advanced API rate limiting (Redis-backed), improved authentication, and Kubernetes’ self-healing for high availability.
+- **Architecture**: v2’s monolithic design evolves into a microservices architecture in v3, enabling independent scaling of services like inventory and reporting.

 ### Overall Evolution
 The system evolves from a simple, single-store tracker (v1) to a multi-store platform (v2) and finally to a distributed, scalable system (v3).
 Each version builds on the previous one, adding features and infrastructure to meet Bazaar’s requirements for scalability, performance, and reliability.